 Important points to note:

-1. Carry TWO copies of your neatly written or printed resume
+1. Carry TWO copies of your professionally written resume.

-2. Carry a smart pen that is not branded by any other company.
+2. Carry a classy pen that is not branded with any other company’s logo.

-3. Carry a small notepad to jot down important things
+3. Carry a small notepad to jot down important points.

 Jainee Gandhi is available at Jainee@ImageReDefine.com